codebar/tutorials/sql/solutions/lesson1.md

  WHERE age >= 23;
 ```

-##  L1.3 Show the name and age of all the persons living in UK.
+##  L1.3 Show the name and age of all the people living in UK.

 ```SQL
 SELECT name, age